Realizing Immersive Communications in Human Digital Twin by Edge Computing Empowered Tactile Internet: Visions and Case Study: Framework of IC-HDT-ECoTI

 \subsubsection{Extremely Immersive Quality of Experience}

-The extremely immersive QoE of ECoTI for HDT can be achieved by providing PTs with comprehensive and ultra-realistic virtual senses and actions generated by VTs.
+The extremely immersive QoE of IC-HDT-ECoTI can be achieved by providing PTs with comprehensive and ultra-realistic virtual senses and actions generated by VTs.
 This requires the support of high fidelity virtual modeling, multimodal data analysis, and the integration of subjective and objective evaluations.

-\textbf {High Fidelity Virtual Modeling}: High-fidelity virtual scenes of objects, tasks and actions interconnecting the master and controlled domains have to be established for ECoTI between PTs and VTs in HDT.
+\textbf {High Fidelity Virtual Modeling}: High-fidelity virtual scenes of objects, tasks and actions interconnecting the physical master domain and HDT domain have to be established for IC-HDT-ECoTI between PTs and VTs.
 This helps ensure interactive effects in the design of prototypes, while guaranteeing immersive QoE for users.
 However, the realization of such high-fidelity virtual modeling brings several challenges.
-First, most of the existing tactile devices (e.g., tactile gloves) have not been fully developed to capture ultra-fine-grained information, and may sometimes capture inaccurate or wrong information, making the immersive QoE being significantly degraded \cite{ref9}.
-Second, the current virtual scene modeling via TI for offline preprocessing to deal with the system dynamics cannot be easily migrated from one server to another, meaning that it is not applicable for high mobility services with quick motion changes or scene switches.
-Last but not least, there is an inherent tradeoff between the sampling frequencies of tactile devices and the TI network traffics.
-To be more specific, the excessive sampling frequency (e.g., 1 kHZ in the remote surgery \cite{ref15}) may lead to considerably high traffics occupying large bandwidths in the resource-constrained TI, and thus increasing the service latency due to potential network congestions.
+First, most of the existing tactile devices have not been fully developed to capture ultra-fine-grained information, and may sometimes capture inaccurate or wrong information, making the immersive QoE being significantly degraded \cite{ref9}.
+Second, the current virtual scene modeling with offline preprocessing cannot be easily migrated from one server to another, meaning that it is not applicable for high mobility services with quick motion changes or scene switches.
+Last but not least, there is an inherent tradeoff between the sampling frequencies of tactile devices and the communication traffics.
+To be more specific, the excessive sampling frequency (e.g., 1 kHZ in the remote surgery \cite{ref15}) may lead to considerably high traffics occupying large communication bandwidths, and thus increasing the service latency due to potential network congestions.
 In contrast, the over-low sampling frequency may inevitably result in ``unrealistic feeling''.